-Except for Early Release days, the Activity Bus departs at 4:25 p.m. and the Athletics Bus departs at 5:50 p.m.
+Except for Early Release days, the Activity Bus departs at 4:30 p.m. and the Athletics Bus departs at 5:45 p.m. from Gay Field and 6:00 p.m. from the Greyhound Entrance.
 Only students involved in activities or athletics are allowed to ride these buses.